-Incoming MDiv, Dual (MDiv/MACEF) students and, perhaps even some MA(TS) students, are encouraged to consider joining us this summer for summer language.
+Incoming MDiv, Dual (MDiv/MACEF) students and, perhaps even some MA(TS) students, are encouraged to consider joining us for summer language.
 Although Greek and Hebrew are not required for the MDiv degree, many denominations require Greek and/or Hebrew for ordination and our Faculty encourage MDiv students to study the Bible using a language.
 If you are in the PCUSA, you should seriously consider taking Greek or Hebrew this coming summer.
 Please talk with your CPM liaison about the language and exegesis requirements.
 Online registration opens in April for entering students.
 (An email with further details will go out in the early spring.)

 Should I or should I not consider taking Summer Language?